 Just because of the spectacular location in the valley, the rock temple Gunung Kawi is incredibly impressive.
 The scenery with the surrounding rice fields is simply stunning.
 As a bonus, there are generally fewer visitors on the way than one would expect.

 Getting to Gunung Kawi: Only about five minutes by scooter from Tirta Empul.
-Admission is 50,000 IDR (as of January 2019) and there is adequate parking offered (parking fee 2,000 IDR).
+Admission is 50,000 IDR (as of Autumn 2023) and there is adequate parking offered (parking fee 2,000 IDR).

 Ok, now it’s really time to head home to Ubud so that you don’t get back in the dark.
 On the way back, you will drive along the main road past countless craft shops, where they sell furniture, wood carvings, sculptures and much more.
 In between, there are also workshops where you can see the pieces being made.